Ecological Intelligence: How Knowing the Hidden Impacts of What We Buy Can Change Everything by Daniel Goleman

 The author researched many environmentally friendly methods employed today & broke down all the processes they go through.
 Comparing green with not green.
 He points out that green isn't as green as we are lead to believe.
 How there is a lot of green washing by companies promoting their products as environmentally friendly because of one good thing; highlighting that one good thing & taking the focus off of all the bad.

 He doesn't make green products into these wonderful better choices, rather he explains the good and the bad in them.
 For example, the amount of work & environmental damage done by recycling glass.
-For us, we will continue to use glass, not plastic & recycle what we don't use.
+For me, I will continue to use glass, not plastic & recycle what I don't use.

-We absolutely feel that this is a great book to either listen to like we did or to read.
+I absolutely feel that this is a great book to either listen to like I did or to read.
 It is full of useful information & enlightening!

 Links to the books I've read & reviewed for your convenience!

 Amazon Associates Disclosure

 Running Bug Farm is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising & linking to amazon.com

 You're welcome to link to Running Bug Farm or use a single image with a brief description to link back to any post.
 Republishing posts in their entirety is prohibited.
 Feel free to pin on Pinterest!